Ended0fTime/SPPO/README.md

-### Currently missing stuff: import button, maybe some minor security stuff
+### Currently missing stuff: ~~import button~~, nicer css, maybe something i totally forgot abt

-test.html is for checking your browser viewport size.
+test.html is for checking your browser viewport size and has default spare code of new input box.
 I will put comments in the code when i feel like it.
 Those that alr have comments just mean i copied it
-One day i might make a version mcm khoon heng that got 1 dbManager n everything use function.
+One day i might make a version mcm khoon heng that got 1 dbManager n everything use function/class.
 One day i might

 ## Version 1.1
 Main differences from Version 1.0 gdrive version: